bufbuild-ru/docs/docs/reference/cli/buf/generate/index.md

 $ buf generate --template bar.yaml -o bar https://github.com/foo/bar.git
 ```

-The paths in the template and the -o flag will be interpreted as relative to the current directory, so you can place your template files anywhere.If you only want to generate stubs for a subset of your input, you can do so via the --path. e.g.Only generate for the files in the directories proto/foo and proto/bar:
+The paths in the template and the -o flag will be interpreted as relative to the current directory, so you can place your template files anywhere.

+If you only want to generate stubs for a subset of your input, you can do so via the --path. e.g.

+Only generate for the files in the directories proto/foo and proto/bar:

 ```console
 $ buf generate --path proto/foo --path proto/bar